 The next story was about a young woman bathing in the river.
 Someone was watching her from the shadows of the trees, lurking, waiting.
 Sneaking towards her as she was drying her naked body with her shirt.
-The knife kutting her skin.
+The knife cutting her skin.
 She was left floating face down in the river, the water flowing red.

 He kept reading.

 One story was about a man who murdered the neighbour’s kid.
 Lured him into his car with candy, drove him out into the countryside.
 Another about one who killed his wife, so beautiful, so gentle.
 He had murdered her because of her loving ways.
-Because he wanted to destroy a wonderful of the world.
+Because he wanted to destroy a wonderful part of the world.
 He buried her in the garden by the apple tree.
 He had put a little stone on the grave, to remind him of the delicious, morbid murder.
 The apples hadn’t tasted the same since, it said.
 The murderer loved to give them to his grandson, thinking he was eating his grandma.

 Paladin walked down the stairs, looked out the window.
 Stood there for a while.
 He went out.

 He dug and he dug as the pile of dirt grew bigger, the hole deeper.
 He struck something.
 Something hard.
 He dug slower, more carefully.
 He could see something yellowish and round.
 He pulled it out of in the dirt.
 A scull.
 Bones.
-His grandmother.
-She hadn’t left at all.
-The book was his grandfather’s diary.